How an Annuity Works

 - Guaranteed future income

-- A sound alternative to the stock market
+- Generally, less risk than the stock market

 - Predictable interest earnings